-Actor, director, narrator.
-Morgan Freeman was born on June 1, 1937 in Memphis, Tennessee.
+Actor, director and narrator Morgan Freeman was born on June 1, 1937, in Memphis, Tennessee.
 The youngest of five children born to barber Morgan Porterfield Freeman, Sr. and schoolteacher Mayme Edna, Freeman was raised in Chicago and Mississippi in a low-income home.
 Not long after he was born, Morgan's parents, like so many other African-Americans struggling under the pressures of the Jim Crow south, relocated to Chicago to find work.
 While his parents looked for jobs, Freeman remained with his maternal grandmother in Charlestown, Mississippi.

-At the age of six, Freeman's grandmother died and he moved north to be with his mother, who had already separated from her alcoholic husband.
-More moves followed, to Tennessee and eventually back to Mississippi, where Mayme Edna settled her family in Greenwood.
+At the age of 6, Freeman's grandmother died and he moved north to be with his mother, who had already separated from her alcoholic husband.
+They later moved to Tennessee and eventually back to Mississippi, where Mayme Edna settled her family in Greenwood.